comp-methods-fsu-2021/computational-methods-course/syllabus-computational-methods-2021.md

 ### Jan.
 13: Corpora

-**Exercise:** Identify a texual primary source in closed format and transform it into plain text.
+**Exercise 2:** Identify a texual primary source in closed format and transform it into plain text.
 Students are encouraged to identify a source from their own field of interest that includes quantitative as well as qualitative material (ideally in the form of lists).
 A great example of a data-rich source with broad coverage is the [*Almanach de Gotha*](https://catalog.hathitrust.org/Record/001597627) (1763-1944), in French and German.
 English language equivalents, for those interested in names lists, include [*Burke's Peerage*](https://catalog.hathitrust.org/Record/000056027) (UK, from 1826) and [*Social Register*](https://catalog.hathitrust.org/Search/Home?lookfor=social%20register&searchtype=title&ft=ft&setft=true) (US, from the 1880s).

 **Reading:** Lemercier and Zalc, Introduction, Chs.
 1 & 2.